gderivas/cripto_tax_calculator/README.md

 - ``--coinbase_file`` - Specify the path for the coinbase export file.
 - ``--kraken_file`` - Specify the path for the kraken export file.
 - ``--nmr_file`` - Specify the path for the Numerai export file.
+- ``--price_file`` - Specify the file containing the prices for the missing stake information.

 ## Example